 Rob Sangin an out of work metalworker is transported to a strange world of magic

-After failing another job interview Rob Sangin, ambled along with his head down, kicking his heels .
-Times were hard of late; his girlfriend left him finding someone new with plenty of money to keep her.
-He sold his car to pay the rent on his flat.
+After failing another interview Rob kicked his heels, as he ambled along head down; times were hard of late.
+His girlfriend left him finding someone new with plenty of money to keep her, and he had to sell car to pay the rent on his flat.
 Looking up, he stopped a moment thinking philosophically on recent events.
-Though down, Rob wasn’t depressed but remained optimistic.
-Tomorrow was another day.
+Though down, Rob wasn’t depressed but remained optimistic; tomorrow was another day.
 Hopefully, he would find work prepared to take anything on offer.
-He looked around it was getting dark already he hadn’t realised how late it was.
-He decided to take a shortcut across an open stretch of the wasteland as he started across the street lights disappeared behind him until he became wholly shrouded in darkness.
+Looking around he realised it was late and already growing dark.
+He decided to take a shortcut across an open stretch of wasteland.
+Starting out across the field the street lights disappeared behind him until he became wholly shrouded in darkness.

-Looking ahead, some distance away he noticed a strange pulsing light, curious as to what it could be he moved cautiously forward — occasionally looking down to check his footing.
+Ahead some distance away he noticed a strange pulsing light, curious as to what it could be he moved cautiously forward — occasionally looking down to check his footing.
 As he drew nearer the light appeared to grow in size and form into a rough transparent circle.
-Rob began to back away his curiously overtaken by the fear of the unknown.
+Rob began to back away his curiously overtaken by fear of the unknown.
 Too late, however, as the light engulfed him.
 He fell through a void of inky darkness at some point he lost consciousness.